-REQUIRED SUPPLEMENTARY INFORMATION NOTES TO BUDGETARY REPORTING
+REQUIRED SUPPLEMENTARY INFORMATION NOTES TO BUDGETARY REPORTING For the Year Ended June 30, 2019

 Multiple Year Appropriation - Capital Projects Budgets and Special Appropriation Budgets

 Budgets for multiple year monies are not made on an annual basis, but are adopted on a project length basis.
 Budgets for, the Capital Projects Fund may be established for periods from two to five years depending on the nature of the project or appropriation.
 These non-operating budgets primarily serve as a management control purpose, and because related appropriations are continuing in nature, no comparison between budgeted and actual amounts for funds budgeted on this basis is provided.